Reflections on the Centennial of Women’s Suffrage Webinar

 The nearly yearlong Challenges and Opportunities in 2020 election series is a forum for academics, journalists, and others to comment on the issues at stake in the 2020 presidential election, and related topics front and center in American politics and society.
 The series, which is co-sponsored with The American Assembly, fosters interdisciplinary conversations that explore undercurrents and themes affecting the upcoming election and the integrity of—and trust in—our democratic institutions.

-In addition to reflecting on the centennial of women's suffrage, panelists will discuss women's political leadership, participation, and rights.
+In addition to reflecting on the 100th anniversary of the passage of the 19th Amendment, panelists discuss women's political leadership, participation, and rights.

 The American Assembly